Daryl Davis

 • Better Their Lives While Creating a Positive Impact on Others

 As an offshoot of his work, Daryl is adjunct professor for Johns Hopkins University’s Osher Lifelong Learning Institute & Community as well as Oasis.
 Both are autonomous Adult Continuing Education programs that give Daryl the latitude to teach on a variety of subjects he cares about most in the arenas of music and race relations.
+Daryl is a board member of FAIR (Foundation Against Intolerance & Racism) and is a cofounder, board member, and Global Ambassador of the Prohuman Foundation.

 In addition to his career as a performing musician, Daryl is the owner of Lyrad Music, a music publishing and licensing business.
 He is also an actor of stage and screen and has appeared in HBO’s highly acclaimed series The Wire.